Go Back

 3 cloves garlic, minced

-2-3 chipotle peppers in adobo sauce, finely chopped (adjust based on desired spice level)
+1-2 chipotle peppers in adobo sauce, finely chopped (adjust based on heat preference)

-2 tablespoons adobo sauce (from the chipotle can)
+1 teaspoon adobo sauce from the chipotle can

 1 teaspoon smoked paprika